zimmer-partners/Gopher-2.0/README.md

 # Markdown-Publisher
-This PHP script searches a Literatur-subdirectory with Markdown files and renders the match as a webpage.
+This PHP script searches a source subdirectory containing raw Markdown files and renders a match as a printable webpage.